 Between 1803 and 1815 over three hundred French prisoners were held in Leek during the Napoleonic wars.
 Mostly naval and military officers were ‘paroled’ in Leek, with their servants and sometimes their families also captured by the British.
 Having spent some time in a prisoner of war camp, those of a certain status were granted parole, offering a limited amount of freedom in exchange for undertakings of good behaviour.

-Leek was among the fifty provincial towns designated as parole towns in order to reduce pressure on the purpose-built prisons in the south of England.
+Leek was among the 50 provincial towns designated as parole towns in order to reduce pressure on the purpose-built prisons in the south of England.
 The prisoners on parole were required to remain within one mile of the Market Square in Leek, had a curfew of 5 o’clock in the winter and 8 o’clock in the summer, had to muster twice a week in the Market Place, and were paid a small allowance for basic living expenses.
 They were largely welcomed into local society.

 Many were subsequently exchanged for British prisoners.
 Forty-four are thought to have escaped and some returned to France when hostilities ended in 1814.
 Sadly some died while in Leek and are remembered on gravestones in the churchyard of the imposing Parish Church of St Edward the Confessor – these include: Joseph Debec, Jean Baptiste Nillot and Charles Luneaud.
-Others, however, married Leek women and settled in the town, with their descendents in Leek to this day.
+Others, however, married Leek women and settled in the town, with their descendants in Leek to this day.
 The last Napoleonic prisoner died in Leek in 1874.

 It is in the churchyard of St Edward’s that can be found a memorial plaque in memory of these French prisoners.